tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/statistical-testing-inside-ggplot.md

 #### Step 5: Adding Statistical Significance with stat_p_value()`
 Now, integrate the test results (step 3) into the bar plot (step 4) using `stat_p_value()`.
 The stat_pvalue_manual() function comes from the ggpubr package in R, and it's used in conjunction with bar plots or other types of plots to add statistical annotations, specifically p-values, to the plot.
-P-values are a way to measure the significance of your statistical test results.
 Adding these to a plot can provide a quick visual cue about the statistical differences between groups.

 **Breaking Down stat_pvalue_manual():**
 - *stat.test*: This is your statistical test result that you want to annotate on the plot.
 The function uses information from this result to create the annotations.